simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

     - 'x2go'
     - 'mate'

-To install the client on a system add the following in the client node's hiera
+To install the client on a system, add the following in the client node's :term:`Hiera` data:
-data:

 .. code-block:: yaml